commaai/gpu-burn/README.md

     GPU Burn
     Usage: gpu_burn [OPTIONS] [TIME]

     -m X      Use X MB of memory
     -m N%     Use N% of the available GPU memory
-    -d     Use doubles
-    -tc    Try to use Tensor cores (if available)
+    -fp64     Use double precision for multiply and accumulate -fp32     Use single precision for multiply and accumulate -fp16     Use half precision for multiply and accumulate -fp16fast Use half precision for multiply and single precision for accumulate -tc       Use Tensor cores (if available)
     -l        List all GPUs in the system
     -i N      Execute only on GPU N
     -h        Show this help message

     Example:
-    gpu_burn -d 3600
+    gpu_burn -fp16fast -d 3600